Vysakh13579/TDEye/README.md

 In addition to visualization, this tool enables baseline correction for pre-peak data.

-You can run the tool by
+You can run the tool by:
         python TDEye.py